Consumer Guide to Funeral and Cemetery Purchases

 Death Out of State

-Cremation - You can arrange for cremation to take place in the distant city and for shipment of the cremated remains to you.
+Cremation - You can arrange for the body to be cremated in the distant city and for the cremated remains to be shipped to you.

 Death Out of the Country

-If death should occur in another country, the U.S. Consulate in that country can assist in making arrangements for the return of the body or for its local disposition.
+If death occurs in another country, the U.S. Embassy or Consulate in that country can assist in making arrangements for the return of the body or for its local disposition.
 You will usually be able to obtain English translations of the death certificate and other documents through the nearest U.S. Embassy or Consulate.